 In short, Minnesota’s current law on asset forfeiture (government takes your money):

 - Seizure: The government (police) can take your property at any time if suspicious to them, even if you are innocent.
-On a practical level, possession may turn out to be 9/10s of the law.
+On a practical level, possession can be 9/10s of the law.

-- Lack of due process: The burden is on you, not them, to do something about getting a court to look at it.
+- Lack of due process: The burden is on you, not them, to do something about getting a court to look into it.

-- Presumed guilty: If you do nothing, they keep your property, your money; and you lose; without any court or judge ever even seeing the case.
+- Presumed guilty: If you do nothing, they keep your property, your money; and you lose; without a judge ever seeing the case.

-- Barriers to Justice: If you want to do something about it, you need cash for a lawyer and court filing fees.
-The law provides the government a free lawyer and requires them to pay no court filing fees.
+- Unequal Justice, Barriers to Justice: If you want to do something about it, you need cash for a lawyer and court filing fees.
+But we pay the government’s lawyer with our taxes.
+And the law exempts the government from paying court filing fees.

 - Corruption & Conflicts of Interest: The police agency that took you down gets to keep 70% commission on the cash, valuables, your vehicle they seize from you.
-Could this affect their honesty about their investigation; or, the appearance of propriety?
+Could this affect their honesty or bias about their investigation.
+Does this create an appearance of impropriety?

 Property rights for common people are recent individual human rights, against the government or the king.